dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 When current is applied to the base terminal, the transistor switches "on" and allows current to flow from the collector to the emitter.

-Multiple transistors may be combined together to create logic circuits that implement the basic operations AND, OR, and NOT.
-These basic can be further combined to design complex circuits that add, compare, switch, store, and perform all of the other tasks that are required for a computer to operate.
+Multiple transistors may be combined together to create logic circuits that implement the basic logical operations AND, OR, and NOT.
+These basic functions can be further combined to design complex circuits that add, compare, switch, store, and perform all of the other tasks that are required for a computer to operate.

 We won't actually study the design of digital logic circuits in the course &mdash; Dr. Carrington covers logic design as part of
 Applied Discrete Mathematics.
 For now, we'll just accept (using our powers of abstraction) that we have the capability to create the